Vegan vanilla buttercream that is simple to make and tastes absolutely delicious.

 This buttercream is perfectly smooth and really easy to make.
 It follows a very similar recipe to my original vanilla buttercream with the butter simply being replaced with a dairy-free alternative (I use a combination of soft margarine and baking block).
 When I make buttercream I also tend to use a little milk to help get the consistency just right for piping.
 For this buttercream I’ve used almond milk as a replacement, but you could also use any other dairy-free milk if you need to avoid nuts too.

 Subscribe to the Charlotte's Lively Kitchen mailing list to get your FREE printable grams to cups and cups to grams conversion charts for twelve popular baking ingredients

-Vegan Vanilla ButtercreamPrint Rate Save Go to Collections
+Vegan Vanilla ButtercreamPrint Rate Save

 - 125 g dairy-free margarine - I use Pure Sunflower